img_3712

 Use pocket holes and wood glue to attach the two 22 1/4" pieces to the top piece.
 Attach them flush to the back of the board and 0.5" in on either side.

-• Attach dividers + shelves
+• Step 3.
+Attach dividers + shelves

 Use wood glue and pocket holes to attach five 8 1/4" pieces to the top piece, spaced 6" apart.
 The first row is taller than the second to account for the trim piece.